 Anonymous users (if your Galaxy allows them) are users that have not registered an account.
 Anonymous users are only allowed one history.
 On our main, public Galaxy server, users are encouraged to register and log in with the benefit that they can work on many histories and switch between them.

-Above the current history panel are three buttons: the refresh, history options, and 'view all histories' button.
+Above the current history panel are three buttons: refresh, history options, and 'view all histories'

-The refresh button will entirely reload the history being viewed.
-This can be helpful if you believe the history interface needs to be updated or isn't updating properly.
+- The refresh button will force a reload of the history being viewed.
+This can be helpful if you believe the history interface needs to be updated or is otherwise not working properly.

-The history options button opens the history options menu which allows you to perform history-related tasks.
+- The history options button opens a secondary menu allowing you to perform other history-related tasks.

-Histories also store information apart from the datasets they contain.
+Histories also store information in addition to the datasets they contain.
 They can be named/re-named, tagged, and annotated.